 Managing Project Disturbances

-Responsibility Of The Project Manager
+Responsibility of the Project Manager

-Project success is a multi-dimensional construct that inevitably means different things to different people.
+Project success is a multi-dimensional construct that can mean different things to different people.
 It is best expressed at the beginning of a project in terms of key and measurable criteria upon which the relative success or failure of the project may be judged.
-For example, those that -
+For example, some generally used success criteria include:

-· Reflect general acceptance and satisfaction with the project’s deliverable on the part of the project’s customer and the majority of the project’s community at some time in the future.
+- Reflecting general acceptance and satisfaction with the project’s deliverable on the part of the project’s customer and the majority of the project’s community at some time in the future.